 There were procedures in place for the prevention and control of infection.
 However, the upkeep and maintenance of a number of areas required attention.
-For example, chipped and worn paint on walls, ceiling and wood work, and worn floor coverings, bathroom tiles and facilities.
+For example, worn floor coverings, bathroom facilities and kitchen surfaces.
 In addition there was limited storage in a number of the offices within houses, with files and boxes being stored on the floor area.
 This meant that these areas were more difficult to clean from an infection control perspective.
-A COVID-19 contingency plan had been put in place which was in line with the national guidance.
-A cleaning schedule was in place which was overseen by the person in charge and location manager.
+There was a COVID-19 contingency plan in place which was in line with the national guidance.
+A cleaning schedule was in place which was overseen by the person in charge.
 Colour coded cleaning equipment was in place.
 Sufficient facilities for hand hygiene were observed and hand hygiene posters were on display.
 There were adequate arrangements in place for the disposal of waste.
 Specific training in relation to COVID-19, proper use of personal protective equipment and effective hand hygiene had been provided for staff.
-Staff and resident temperature checks were being taken at regular intervals.
 Disposable surgical face masks were being used by staff whilst in close contact with residents in the centre, in line with national guidance.